Neymar injury: Brazil star to miss Copa America after suffering ankle problem | Goal.com

 Brazil had opened the scoring just moments before Neymar's injury, with Richarlison providing the game's first goal in the 16th minute thanks to an assist from Dani Alves.

-Just moments after Neymar's departure, Brazil scored again as Gabriel Jesus fired home - Everton forward Richarlison playing provider this time around.
+Just moments after Neymar's departure, Brazil scored again as Gabriel Jesus fired home - Everton forward Richarlison the provider this time around.

 Brazil, widely seen as one of the favourites to win the tournament this summer, kick-off their Copa America campaign on June 14 against Bolivia in the competition's opener.
 The Selecao will then face Venezuela and Peru to close the group stages.